 K-State students volunteer as class assistants and mentors each semester.

-Transportation is provided by sponsoring agencies, familyu members or volunteers
+Transportation is provided by sponsoring agencies, family members or volunteers.

 The K-State Student Union provides the facilities and issues a specially designed K-State ID card.